nekonora/Clockifier/README.md

 ## Info

 This is a quick utility mainly made for personal professional use, while exploring a bunch of latest frameworks from Apple.
-It is entirely made in SwiftUI and some necessary things from Cocoa.
+It is entirely made in SwiftUI and some necessities from Cocoa.
 It uses Combine for network calls and UI updates.

 ## Requirments